How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 I did it in March, and although it was raining all the time, especially in the afternoon, I had the time of my life.
 You might want to check this post on the best time to visit Machu Picchu

-Waking up every morning literally in the clouds surrounded by impressive views of spectacular Inca sites, breathtaking landscapes, it was a dream come true and as the first time I was doing a trek it opened up a new world to me.
+Waking up every morning literally in the clouds, surrounded by impressive views of spectacular Inca sites and breathtaking landscapes, was a dream come true, and the first time I was doing a trek, it opened up a new world to me.

 One of the sites we explore during the trail is the superb Wiñay Wayna, an Inca site near the final campsite of the same name.